Thurlaston village hall

 Who owns the village hall?

-For administration reasons, the Village Hall title was originally vested in the Official Trustee of Charity Lands, which was automatically transferred to the Official Custodian for Charities, when that came into effect in 1961.
-So the land will be registered with the Official Custodian for Charities.
-It means that if the Village Hall were ever to be sold etc, two current trustees of the hall can sign the appropriate paper work.
-This avoids the problem of the title being registered with trustees, who could then die or move away to whereabouts unknown.
+For administration reasons, the title of the Village Hall land was originally vested in the Official Trustee of Charity Lands, which was automatically transferred to the Official Custodian for Charities, when that came into effect in 1961.
+This means that if the Village Hall were ever to be sold etc, two of the then current trustees of the hall can sign the appropriate paper work.
+This avoids the problem of the title being registered in the names of specific trustees, who could then pass away or move away to whereabouts unknown.

 village hall charges and official documents